intel/Updates-for-OSS-Performance/README.md

 - unzip
 - A mysql server on 127.0.0.1:3306
 - hhvm

+You need to set 'variables_order = "GPCSE"' in your php.ini to get \_ENV functional.
+Note that php asserts are disabled by default.

 I've been using the current versions available from yum on Centos 6.3.
 HHVM is required as this is written in Hack.